Center for Intercultural Engagement

 Political Science Major with a Minor in Legal Studies

-Campus Affiliations: Lavender Programming Board, Student Government Association, Black Student Union, Office of Student Conduct Appellate Board, and Department of Criminal Justice & Sociology
+Campus Affiliations: Lavender Programming Board, Student Government Association, Black Student Union, Community Standards & Conflict Resolution Appellate Board, and Department of Criminal Justice & Sociology

 "I want this center to be a way to connect with those that share an identity or more and build connections that way.
 Relatability is key and that is what I want this project to advocate for.
 I know with my background I can bring a view that can achieve these goals."